-We accept payments through Cnova Pay, an entity within the group that is subject to the supervision of the French Prudential Supervision and Resolution Authority (ACPR), which is the regulatory authority responsible for supervising banks and financial institutions in France.
-Cnova Pay accepts customer payments using a variety of methods, including installment payments, credit cards, debit cards, PayPal and similar services, wire transfers, our brand name cards and gift cards.
+We accept payments through Cnova Pay, a company within the group which is subject to the French Prudential Supervision and Resolution Authority (ACPR) supervision (French bank and financial institutions regulatory authority).
+Cnova Pay additionally offer payment services for other marketplaces which are Octopia's clients.
+Cnova Pay accepts customer payments using a variety of methods, including instalment payments, credit cards, debit cards, PayPal and similar services, wire transfers, our brand name cards and gift cards.
 As we offer new payment options to consumers, we may be subject to additional regulations, compliance requirements and incidents of fraud.
-For certain payment methods, including installment payments and credit and debit cards, we pay interchange and other fees, which may increase over time and raise our operating costs and lower profitability.
-We are also subject to payment card association operating rules and certification requirements as well as rules governing electronic funds transfers, payment processing, including crossborder and domestic money transmission, anti-money laundering and counter-terrorist financing restrictions, which could change or be reinterpreted to make it difficult or impossible for us to comply with.
-If we fail to comply with the rules or requirements of any provider of a payment method we accept, among other things, we may be subject to fines or higher transaction fees and may lose, or face restrictions placed upon, our ability to accept installment payments, credit and debit card payments or other types of online payments from customers.
+For certain payment methods, including instalment payments and credit and debit cards, we pay interchange and other fees, which may increase over time and raise our operating costs and lower profitability.
+We are also subject to payment card association operating rules and certification requirements as well as rules governing electronic funds transfers, payment processing, including cross-border and domestic money transmission, anti-money laundering and counter-terrorist financing restrictions, which could change or be reinterpreted to make it difficult or impossible for us to comply with.
+If we fail to comply with the rules or requirements of any provider of a payment method we accept, among other things, we may be subject to fines or higher transaction fees and may lose, or face restrictions placed upon, our ability to accept instalment payments, credit and debit card payments or other types of online payments from customers.